 Talking Osteoporosis Treatments

-Treatments That Slow Bone Loss
+Osteoporosis Treatments That Help Slow Bone Loss

 Your body naturally removes old bone and replaces it with new bone.
 When you have osteoporosis, more bone is being removed than being replaced.
-An antiresorptive treatment slows down the process of bone loss, maintaining the bone you have.
+An antiresorptive treatment helps slow down the process of bone loss, maintaining the bone you have.
 The goal of an antiresorptive treatment is to preserve bone strength to reduce the risk of fracture.

-Treatments That Build New Bone
+Osteoporosis Treatments That Help Build New Bone

 Talking to a Bone Expert

 Of course, an osteoporosis plan that’s right for one person may not be right for another.
 Always talk to your doctor about treatment choices, but remember that the doctor who treats your osteoporosis-related fracture — like a surgeon or emergency room doctor — may not be the same doctor who treats and provides ongoing care for your osteoporosis.
 Make sure all of your doctors know that you’ve had a fracture, and make sure to discuss treatment plans for osteoporosis that may be right for you.